SonasMacRae/ASP_code/ASP code/Travelling salesman problem/README.md

+# How to use the application
+This is how the application works etc etc etc

 # Travelling salesman problem
 The travelling salesman problem is a classic algorithmic problem in the field of computer science.
 The goal being to visit every location on a map and return to the starting location in the most efficient way.
 This may be defined by being the fastest, shortest or cheapest path, or a combination of all of these.